Wonderful World (Sam Cooke song): Background

-Lou Adler and Herb Alpert composed the song with the theme that neither knowledge nor education can dictate feelings, but that love "could make the world a wonderful place."
+Lou Adler and Herb Alpert composed the song with the theme that neither knowledge nor education can dictate feelings, but that love "could make the world a wonderful place".
 Adler did not take the song very seriously but Cooke appeared to be taken with it.
 "He’d say, ‘What about that song, you know?’
 And then he'd start on it again," recalled Adler.
 Cooke wanted to steer the song toward the subject of schooling, revised the song and decided to cut it at a recording session on March 2, 1959, five days after completing his Billie Holiday tribute album, Tribute to the Lady.
-The threesome's writing credit for the song was given to the pseudonymous "Barbara Campbell."
-Campbell was also listed on the record labels for two other Cooke hits: "Only Sixteen" and "Everybody Loves to Cha Cha Cha."
+The writing credit for the song was put under Cooke's wife's maiden name, Barbara Campbell.
+Campbell was also listed on the record labels for two other Cooke hits: "Only Sixteen" and "Everybody Loves to Cha Cha Cha".

 The session's main goal was to record three songs Cooke had composed.
 There was no arranger or orchestra and the personnel consisted of Cooke, guitarist Cliff White, bassist Adolphus Alsbrook, teenage drummer Ronnie Selico and a quartet of singers that Cooke biographer Peter Guralnick believes may have been the Pilgrim Travelers – J.W.
 Alexander, Lou Rawls, and George McCurn (nicknamed Oopie).

 There is no known footage of Cooke performing the song, even though, in 1986, ABKCO president Allen Klein offered a $10,000 reward for anyone obtaining such footage.

 Release and reception

 Cooke signed to RCA Victor in 1960 but his first two singles on the major label – "Teenage Sonata" and "You Understand Me" – failed to register on the charts.
 Meanwhile, John Siamas, co-founder of Keen Records, discovered the "demo" recording of "Wonderful World" among unreleased Cooke recordings.
 Keen released "Wonderful World" in competition with RCA's issue of "You Understand Me" in the same week.
-"Wonderful World" quickly became Cooke's best-performing single since his first hit "You Send Me," reaching number 12 on the Billboard Hot 100 and number two on the magazine's Hot R&B Sides chart.
+"Wonderful World" quickly became Cooke's best-performing single since his first hit "You Send Me", reaching number 12 on the Billboard Hot 100 and number two on the magazine's Hot R&B Sides chart.
 Billboard reviewed the single upon its release, giving it four stars and writing, "Moderate rocker gets a smooth belt from Sam Cooke in his usual, salable style."

 In 2004, the song was placed 373rd in Rolling Stone magazine's 500 Greatest Songs of All Time.

+The song was inducted into the Grammy Hall of Fame in 2014.